 Unnecessary Things: Smashing a guitar on stage and lighting it on fire or jumping over 14 Greyhound buses on a vintage motorcycle.
 We started Liquid Death with the totally evil plan to make people laugh and get more of them to drink more water more often.
 How?
 By taking the world's healthiest beverage and making it unnecessarily entertaining.
 100% Stone-cold Mountain Water, Death to Plastic.
-Murder Your thirst.
-I see it, therefore it is.
+Murder Your thirst. П INSIDE THE CONSUMER'S MIND ••• HOW HUMANS THINK, FEEL, AND ACT ....